petdance/bobby-tables/s/com_automation.md

 cmd.CommandText = sql;
 cmd.ActiveConnection = conn;

-// The recordset object needs to be initialized here, because Javascript doesn't
+// We need to instantiate the Recordset object in Javascript, because Javascript
+// has no compile-time types, and ADO has no way of knowing that we're trying to
+// pass in a Recordset
-// support passing parameters by reference var rs = new ActiveXObject('ADODB.Recordset');
+var rs = new ActiveXObject('ADODB.Recordset');
 conn.GetStudents('Robert\' OR 1=1; --', rs);
 ```